emkiley/physmath248_pilot/README.md

 * Falk Herwig: Tuesday 1:30pm - 2:30pm.
 Office: Elliott 214
 * Ryan Budney: Tuesday and Wednesday 2:00pm - 3:00pm.
 Office: SSM A516

+__Math & Stats Assistance Centre:__ The assistance centre does not yet officially offer help for this course, but if you need a bit of extra help outside of classes and the tutorials, Shayla works in the assistance centre during the following times:
+ * Monday from 3:30 to 5:30 - Room 129 in the library
+ * Thursday from 5:30 to 7:30 - Room 129 in the library